 - a) Brake pads, linings brake hoses, and brake discs.
 Front and rear brake discs may be replaced with aftermarket brake discs that must fit the original OEM caliper and wheel mounting.
-The outermost diameter and material must remain the same as OEM for the model. - b) Fairings, screens, rear bodywork and rear seat so as to provide for the mounting of a rear number plate, rider's seat, mudguards, air intake lids in bodywork, airbox intake tubes, tank covers and side covers, but replacements must bear a resemblance to the shape and appearance of the original. - c) Mounting brackets for fairings and screens but the replacements must be mounted on the frame at the original mounting points. - d) Fuel tank filler cap assembly providing there is no modification required to fuel tank. - e) Handlebars, handlebar mounted levers, master cylinders and controls, including throttle assembly and cables. - f) Footrests and foot controls, but the replacements must be mounted on the frame at the original mounting points - g) Fasteners - h) Air filter element - i) Instruments - j) Wiring loom, plug in fuel injection/ignition control units and the manufacturer nominated race kit ECU and/or MA approved ECU.
-OEM ECU may be reprogrammed. - Unless authorized and approved by MA, only the existing OEM sensors for the make and model are permitted - Unless authorized and approved by MA, the position and location of all sensors and components must remain as OEM - · Fitment of any other additional sensors is prohibited. - k) Spark plugs and high tension leads - I) Battery, but the replacement must be capable of starting the machine pre and post-race - m) Exhaust system - n) Clutch plates and springs - o) External gearing, chain and chain pitch - p) Radiator expansion tank - q) Head gaskets - r) Front suspension, springs, damping parts and fork top caps may be replaced or modified, but the external appearance of the forks must not be modified or changed - s) Rear suspension damping units (Shock Absorber) and springs
+The outermost diameter and material must remain the same as OEM for the model. - b) Fairings, screens, rear bodywork and rear seat so as to provide for the mounting of a rear number plate, rider's seat, mudguards, air intake lids in bodywork, airbox intake tubes, tank covers and side covers, but replacements must bear a resemblance to the shape and appearance of the original. - c) Mounting brackets for fairings and screens but the replacements must be mounted on the frame at the original mounting points. - d) Fuel tank filler cap assembly providing there is no modification required to fuel tank. - e) Handlebars, handlebar mounted levers, master cylinders and controls, including throttle assembly and cables. - f) Footrests and foot controls, but the replacements must be mounted on the frame at the original mounting points - g) Fasteners - h) Air filter element - i) Instruments - j) Wiring loom, plug in fuel injection/ignition control units and the manufacturer nominated race kit ECU and firmware/software that were homologated in 2022 or prior.
+No Flashing/Reflashing of OEM ECU's is permitted.
+(No new homologation of manufacturers nominated kit ECU's or firmware/software of any type will be approved for use in ASBK in 2023).
+OEM or approved ECU's currently permitted by ASBK remain approved including the ASBK approved Motec M130.
+(Excludes Aprilia RSV 1100, refer Appendix E) - Unless authorized and approved by MA, only the existing OEM sensors for the make and model are permitted - Unless authorized and approved by MA, the position and location of all sensors and components must remain as OEM - Fitment of any other additional sensors is prohibited. - k) Spark plugs and high tension leads - I) Battery, but the replacement must be capable of starting the machine pre and post-race - m) Exhaust system - n) Clutch plates and springs - o) External gearing, chain and chain pitch - p) Radiator expansion tank - q) Head gaskets (Excluding Aprilia RSV 1100) - r) Front suspension, springs, damping parts and fork top caps may be replaced or modified, but the external appearance of the forks must not be modified or changed - s) Rear suspension damping units (Shock Absorber) and springs

-4.25 Technical Regulations: Supersport
+4.26 Technical Regulations: Supersport